sheliak/galah_tools/README.md

 ###Defining windows and ranges

-When looking for nearest neighbours, you want to give different weights to different parts of the spectrum.
+When looking for nearest neighbors, you want to give different weights to different parts of the spectrum.
 We provide a simple tool for defining the weights in a text file.
 See `test/windows.txt` for the description and examples.

 Weights can also be given as a 1D numpy array of the same length as the spectra are.

-If a weight at a certain pixel is zero, the pixel will be filtered out and the nearest neighbour search will be able to work with fewer dimensions, so it will be faster.
+If a weight at a certain pixel is zero, the pixel will be filtered out and the nearest neighbor search will be able to work with fewer dimensions, so it will be faster.
 Consider this when setting weights to values close to zero.

-Windows can be retrieved from the file and, for example, plottted:
+Windows can be retrieved from the file and, for example, plotted:
 ```python
 w=gtools.window_function(l, 'test/windows.txt')
 w.plot_window()
 ```

-###Running the nearest neighbour search
+###Running the nearest neighbor search
 ```python
 names, distances=s.knn(K, windows, method, d, pickle_folder)
 ```
-Ony the first argument is mandatory.
+Only the first argument is mandatory.
-* `K` is the number of neighbours you want (must be smaller or equal to number of spectra)
+* `K` is the number of neighbors you want (must be smaller or equal to number of spectra)
 * `windows` is a filename where windows and ranges are defined
 * `method={KDTRee}{FLANN}` tells which method to use
 * `d={manhattan}{euclidean}` tells what metric to use
 * `pickle_folder` is the name of the folder where pickled spectra are saved.
 Default is `./pickled_spectra`
-* `names` and `distances` are arrays with the nearest neighbours arranged by distance.
+* `names` and `distances` are arrays with the nearest neighbors arranged by distance.
 First one gives names of the nearest spectra and the second one gives distances.

 #Licence